 Wrapping Up

 The Reebok Nanoflex TR is not going to break new grounds as the most stable cross-training shoe out there.
-However, for a budget-friendly model, I really like this shoe for casual training and recreational agility/HIIT workouts.
+However, for a budget-friendly model, I like this shoe for casual training and recreational agility/HIIT workouts.

 Does this trainer have a cushioned mid innersole or not?